 - Engage your glutes and draw your belly button up to your spine while keeping a neutral spine and neck for the duration of the exercise.
 Your body should be in a straight line from your head to your feet.

 - Be sure to breathe throughout the exercise, and don’t let your hips sag.
 Actively push your heels away from you to promote good form.

 Start with 15 seconds, and gradually work your way up to 3 minutes, stopping if your form starts to break down.

-There are a variety of ways to regress, progress, and vary planks to meet your fitness goals and abilities.
-Here are some of our favorites:
+There are many ways to regress, progress, and vary planks to meet your fitness goals and abilities.
+Here are some of our favorites!

 For an easier modification, perform the normal forearm plank, but drop down so that your knees are on the ground.